JkhwungII/ticket-manager/README.md

 # Ticket Manager backend

-A Spring Boot 3 RESTful backend for Ticket manager.
+A Spring Boot RESTful backend for Ticket manager.
 It ships with JWT-based authentication, role-based access control and a MySQL data store.
+Do note that some api are reserved for functions further down the roadmap and are not used in the current frontend.

 ## Features